 Accessing resources off-campus

-To access some online sources (e.g., articles, ebooks, and streaming videos) when you're off-campus, you may be asked to log in with your name and SCC ID number plus the letters SC for St. Charles.
-Your SCC ID number should appear on your class schedule; it's different from your Canvas login.
+To access online sources when you're off-campus, you may be asked to log in with your name and SCC ID number plus the letters SC for St. Charles Community College (e.g., 0456789sc).
+Your SCC ID number appears on your ID card and class schedule; it's different from your Canvas login.
 Contact the library at 636-922-8434 for help finding your ID number.

 Offers coverage of movie reviews published in The New York Times up to three years ago.
 Use the Advanced Search with the year the movie was released to find the original review (e.g., search "Star Wars" with a start and end date of 1977):